robind1/TB-pipeline-docs/docs/source/components.md

     *   Generates `Variant Observation`, `Drug Susceptibility Observation`, and `Lineage Observation` resources and embeds WHO classification resistance data.
     *   Generates `DiagnosticReport` resource for the conclusion from all variants (e.g., MDR-TB, XDR-TB).

+## Upload to FHIR Server
+**File:** `upload_fhir.nf`
+For uploading FHIR Genomics bundle with clinical metadata.
+Must grant bearer token first using scripts/get_access_token.py and fill the clinical metadata on each metadata csv (patient, organization, and practitioner).

 ## Workflow Parameter
 `nextflow.config` defines all input files, directories, versioning, and specific tool parameters, relative to the base directory ($baseDir).